The Five Misdeeds, Beatrice Alemagna, Topipittori 2014, detail. “In its folds hide all the memories.” One of her 29 books.

 I am doing a daily exercise (Melodie Beattie) where I give thanks for things I might normally resist.
 I wake, self-reflect as a way to see what is meaningful, and within thirty minutes begin writing.
 Then I exchange my list of gratitudes by email with a partner who also writes a list.
 After reading my list, a partner writes back something like, “I’m here.
 I’m listening,” as a witness rather than as someone with an opinion, suggestion, or solution.

 Remember my gratitude practice?
-I commit to write for 40 days just after waking.
+I commit to writing for 40 days just after waking.
 Well, I haven’t stopped.
 I’m on day 52.

 Remember my gratitude practice?
-I commit to write for 40 days just after waking.
+I commit to writing for 40 days just after waking.
 Well, I haven’t stopped.
 I’m on day 52.

 Today